HHundredHeardle/Frontend/README.md

 ### 2.1 - Flutter

-Flutter will be used to create the client-side application.
+Flutter will be used to create the frontend application.
 This allows access to the benefits of using dart, including type safety and aspects of functional programming.
 Flutter also allows for the potential of creating mobile and desktop applications in the future.

 ### 2.2 - InfinityFree

 The project is hosted by InfinityFree.
-InfinityFree provide the domain and SSL certificate.
+InfinityFree provides the domain and SSL certificate.
 The project is deployed to InfinityFree using FTP.

 ## 3 - CI/CD

-This project uses Github Actions for CI/CD.
+This project uses GitHub Actions for CI/CD.

 ### 3.1 - Testing